WICG/view-transitions/explainer.md

 The transition between Page-A and Page-B can be a full cross-document navigation between two same-origin pages, or it can be an SPA navigation.
 The main mechanism and concepts are the same between the two.

+Cross-origin transitions are something we want to tackle, but may have significant differences and restrictions for security reasons.
+Cross-origin transitions are not covered in this document.

 ## Part 1: The offering

 Before Page-A goes away, it offers up parts of itself to be used in the transition.
 Generally, this will mean one part per 'thing' that acts independently during the transition.
 For the example transition, the parts are: